Canon 2000D vs Olympus E-PL8

 |Panasonic G7« »||Y||stereo||mono||Y||-||micro||2.0||Y||-||-||Panasonic G7|

 The 2000D is a recent model that features in the current product line-up of Canon.
 In contrast, the E-PL8 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-PL8 was succeeded by the Olympus E-PL9.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 2000D vs Olympus E-PL8